Poet and Author

 When God Gives Us a Lot We Can’t Handle

 Something simultaneously apparent and subtle that plays a role in our mental health is religion, whether we still identify with the religion we were raised in or not.
-Maya Williams’ poetry collections Judas & Suicide and Refused a Second Date addresses the impacts of religious related trauma.
-This talk involves a reading of poems and conversation about poetry in relation to religion and mental health.
+Maya Williams’ poetry addresses the impacts of grief, suicidality, and healing when it comes to the impacts of religious related trauma.
+This talk involves a reading of poems and a conversation about poetry in relation to religion and mental health.
+This talk is also available in a writing workshop format.